loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 Where in #stlc variables range over terms and lambdas have binders for terms, System F additionally introduces variables ranging over types as well as binders for types.
-The context $Gamma$ is no longer only a mapping from variables to types, it also includes type variables.
+The environment $Gamma$ is no longer only a mapping from variables to types, it also includes type variables.
 Shown in @SystemF_rules are the rules for type abstraction and type application.